U.S. flag

 Pathophysiology

-Two pro-alpha-1 chains and one pro-alpha-2 chain make up type I collagen, which forms the main protein of the extracellular membrane of skin, bones, tendons, etc., and create a rigid, triple helix structure.
-Each alpha chain consists of an amino-terminal pro-peptide, carboxyl-terminal pro-peptide, and a central pro-peptide consisting of 338 glycine repeats.
+Two pro-alpha-1 chains and 1 pro-alpha-2 chain make up type I collagen, which forms the main protein of the extracellular membrane of skin, bones, and tendons, and creates a rigid, triple helix structure.
+Each alpha chain consists of an amino-terminal pro-peptide, a carboxyl-terminal pro-peptide, and a central pro-peptide consisting of 338 glycine repeats.
 Glycine is the smallest residue that can occupy the axial position of the triple helix.[12]
 The triple helix structure of type I collagen is possible because of the presence of glycine at every third amino acid residue.

-At least 90% of OI patients have a genetic defect resulting in quantitative and qualitative (or both) abnormalities in type I collagen molecules.
+At least 90% of osteogenesis imperfecta patients have a genetic defect resulting in quantitative and qualitative (or both) abnormalities in type I collagen molecules.
 This disorder is inherited in an autosomal dominant, autosomal recessive, or spontaneous mutation pattern.[12][13]
-The autosomal dominant forms are caused by direct defects in type 1 collagen, while autosomal recessive forms are caused by non-collagenous proteins, which take part in post-translational modifications or triple helix formation.[4]
+Direct defects in type 1 collagen cause the autosomal dominant forms, while autosomal recessive forms are caused by non-collagenous proteins, which take part in post-translational modifications or triple helix formation.[4]

 Defects Involving Type 1 Collagen Molecules

-Frameshift mutations (involving premature stop codon in the affected allele) can result in a quantitative decrease in the amount of structurally normal type 1 collagen.
-Patients who are heterozygous for this condition may secrete half the normal amount of type 1 collagen [haplo-insufficiency, as seen in type IA OI in Sillence Classification].[9]
-Alternatively, errors in substitution or deletion involving a glycine peptide residue along the polypeptide chain can result in the production of structurally or qualitatively abnormal or less effectual collagen.
+Frameshift mutations (involving a premature stop codon in the affected allele) can result in a quantitative decrease in the amount of structurally normal type 1 collagen.
+Patients who are heterozygous for this condition may secrete half the normal amount of type 1 collagen [haplo-insufficiency, as seen in type IA osteogenesis imperfecta in Sillence Classification].[9]
+Alternatively, errors in substitution or deletion involving a glycine residue along the polypeptide chain can result in the production of structurally or qualitatively abnormal collagen, or collagen that is less effective.
 The phenotypic expression of these defects depends on the position of substitution, whether glycine substitutes at the carboxy-terminal (severe form) or the amino-terminal (milder form) of the polypeptide chains.[14]

 Substitutions at the carboxy end of the peptide are potentially more serious owing to cross-linking of the triple helix beginning at the carboxy terminus of polypeptide chains.
-These patients with mutations of glycine residues affecting the quality of collagen chains (commonly identified defects in Sillence types II, III, and IV types) develop more severe skeletal manifestations than patients with haploinsufficiency defects.[15]
+These patients with mutations in glycine residues that affect the quality of collagen chains (commonly identified in Sillence types II, III, and IV) develop more severe skeletal manifestations than patients with haploinsufficiency.[15]

 Other Mutations

-Apart from type I collagen mutations, other genetic mutations producing autosomal recessive types of OI (types VI, VII, VIII, IX, X, and XI) have also been described.
-These mutations may involve components that encode collagen 3-hydroxylation complex, which helps assemble the triple helix.
-These recessive mutational types account for less than 5% of the cases of OI collectively.[15]
+In addition to type I collagen mutations, other genetic mutations that cause autosomal recessive osteogenesis imperfecta (types VI, VII, VIII, IX, X, and XI) have been described.
+These mutations may involve components of the collagen 3-hydroxylation complex, which facilitates triple-helix assembly.
+These recessive mutations account for less than 5% of cases of osteogenesis imperfecta.[15]

 Histopathology

-Generally, the defects involving decreased collagen type 1 secretion or secretion of abnormal collagen result in insufficient osteoid production.[16]
+Generally, defects that reduce collagen type 1 secretion or result in abnormal collagen secretion lead to insufficient osteoid production.[16]
 Both enchondral and intramembranous ossification are affected.
-Thin, poorly organized bony trabeculae and collagen matrix, scanty spongiosa; a relative abundance of osteoblasts and osteoclasts, increased bone turnover; and broad, irregular physes with disorganized proliferative and hypertrophic zones, as well as thinned calcified zone, are typical histological features.[17]
-Newer studies have proposed problems with specific growth factors, particularly transforming growth factor beta (TGFb), so completely innovative treatments are being developed to neutralize this factor with a specialized antibody.[18]
+Thin, poorly organized bony trabeculae and collagen matrix, scanty spongiosa; a relative abundance of osteoblasts and osteoclasts, increased bone turnover; and broad, irregular physes with disorganized proliferative and hypertrophic zones, as well as a thinned calcified zone, are typical histological features.[17]
+Recent studies have identified problems with specific growth factors, particularly transforming growth factor beta (TGFβ), and are developing innovative treatments to neutralize this factor with a specific antibody.[18]

 History and Physical

-Two clinically useful classification systems of osteogenesis imperfecta have been described by Sillence et al. and Shapiro et al.[7][19][10] In 1979, Sillence and Danks initially described four types of OI based on the clinical and genetic basis.
-They originally identified types I and IV as autosomal dominant and types II and III as autosomal recessive inheritance.
-More recent literature has shown that true autosomal recessive inheritance is quite rare.
-Based on further research on the genetic defects involved, Cole further added types V to XI to the original Sillence Classification (type V with autosomal dominant and types VI to XI with autosomal recessive transmissions).[12][4]
+Two clinically useful classification systems for osteogenesis imperfecta have been described by Sillence and colleagues and by Shapiro and colleagues.[7][10][19]
+In 1979, Sillence and Danks initially identified 4 types based on clinical presentation and genetic inheritance.
+Types I and IV were described as autosomal dominant, while types II and III were initially classified as autosomal recessive.
+Subsequent genetic research has demonstrated that true autosomal recessive inheritance is uncommon.
+As understanding of the molecular basis expanded, Cole extended the Sillence classification to include types V through XI, with type V showing autosomal dominant inheritance and types VI through XI demonstrating autosomal recessive transmission.[4][12]

 Types VII, VIII, and IX

-Specific defects include cartilage-associated protein defects (CRTAP) - type VII, prolyl 3-hydroxylase (LEPRE1) - type VIII, and peptidyl-prolyl cis-trans isomerase B (PPIB) - type IX.
+Common Features These subtypes result from defects in the prolyl 3-hydroxylation complex within the endoplasmic reticulum, which plays a critical role in proper collagen triple-helix assembly.
+Inheritance is autosomal recessive.[4][27][28]
+Specific molecular defects include cartilage-associated protein (CRTAP) in type VII, prolyl 3-hydroxylase 1 (LEPRE1) in type VIII, and peptidyl-prolyl cis–trans isomerase B (PPIB) in type IX.

 Types X and XI